by

 February 20, 2019

-If it was a regular blog post, I would go with quotations that world doubled data volume in the last year or something like that.
-However, I have simply typed in Google: “metrics in startups’ and got 24.5 million (!) of search queries
+If it was a regular blog post, I would go with quotations that the world doubled data volume in the last year or something like that.
+I tried doing something a bit different and typed into Google: “metrics in startups”.
+Results?
+24.5 million (!) search queries.

 How to conduct marketing research?
 The assessment of “gathered” data.

-The real challenge starts when you want to perform more “informative” analysis, e.g., surveys or customer feedback comments, customer interviews, focus groups.
+The real challenge starts when you want to perform more “informative” analysis, e.g., surveys or customer feedback comments, customer interviews, and focus groups.
 To simplify, let’s name them as “gathered.”
-These are hard to gather and analyze, but relatively easy to interpret.
+These are hard to gather and analyze but relatively easy to interpret.

 Surveys are the tip of the iceberg.
 For instance, we also have string variables with vast amounts of text data, which are hard to assess, and at least they’re time-consuming.
 Natural language programming is still developing, so we can’t rely on any type of software as well (trust me, I’ve tried them).

-If I am not knowledgeable about research, then I’m doomed in performing the right type of analysis?
+If I am not knowledgeable about research, then I’m doomed to perform the right type of analysis?
 The answer is: yes, but there is a turnaround here.
 Top-tier consulting firms call it an 80/20 approach.
-You may think of it as Pareto rule, but here it pretty much tells you that you need 20% of data to have 80% of results.
+You may think of it as the Pareto rule - you need 20% of the data to have 80% of the results.

 There are multiple ways of how-to-handle quick analyses, but today let’s focus on the one I’ve recently developed, which is a combination of Net Promoter Score and KCD questions (What to Keep/Change/Delete)?